calmm-js/kefir.atom/README.md

 Modifiable models for [Kefir](http://rpominov.github.io/kefir/).

-Note: This implementation is optimized for space at a fairly low level.
-The good news is that you can use atoms and lenses with impunity.
+Note: This implementation is **optimized for space** at a fairly low level.
+The good news is that you can **use atoms and lenses with impunity**.
 The bad news is that the implementation is tightly bound to the internals of Kefir.
 Should the internals change, this library will need to be updated as well.

 ## Reference